 Bhringraj is an Ayurvedic herb found throughout India.
 For centuries, it has been reported to improve hair growth and color.
 A medical study showed that extracts of Eclipta prostrata decreased the amount of time it took for hair to begin regrowing and to fully regrow.
 Bhringraj (Eclipta prostrata) is used from the hair shaft to the tips, for preventing baldness, anti-dandruff, anti-lice and revitalizing the hair.
 Bhringraj is also proven to be effective with numerous benefits: improve hair shaft condition; stop hair loss and thinning hair; promote luxuriant hair growth; stop premature graying of hair shaft and improve hair color.
 It’s used as a rejuvenating hair tonic and natural hair conditioner.

 Brahmi (scientific name: Bacopa monnieri) has been long used as a hair tonic to provide nourishment and vitality for radiant hair color.
 By nourishing the hair roots and scalp, it is known to reduce hair fall and premature baldness, clears dandruff from scalp, thus promoting healthy and lustrous hair with no side effects.

-Cassia Obovata is an ancient plant from India that has a number of beneficial properties.
+Cassia Obovata (Senna italica) is an ancient plant from India that has a number of beneficial properties.
 The ground powder is made from harvested, dried leaves of the plant.
 Cassia Obovata will naturally condition all textures of hair, adding luster and supple definition.
 It’s also been used to thicken, color or highlight natural hair color; improve scalp condition and eliminate dandruff.